bajpaianurag/VIB_and_Attention_Mechanisms_for_Inverse_Design_of_High-Hardness_MMGs/README.md

 ---

-## Reproducing paper figures and tables
+## Important Notes:

-The repository contains the **primary pipelines** used in the manuscript:
+The repository contains the **primary pipelines** used in the project:
 - VIB + Attention regression and uncertainty outputs
 - Baseline regressors
 - GP‑BO baseline inverse design
 - MD structure analysis utilities

-For paper‑exact reproduction (including seed averaging, selected hyperparameters, and final figure styling), run the pipelines with the same seeds and settings reported in the manuscript and aggregate the exported results.
+For reproduction (including seed averaging, selected hyperparameters, and final figure styling), run the pipelines with the 10 seeds and same settings reported in the manuscript and aggregate the exported results.

 ---